Quantum-secure message authentication via blind-unforgeability: Summary of results

-The \BZ security of $M$ relies on a dilemma the adversary faces at each query: either learn an output of $f$, or obtain a superposition of $(x, g(x))$-pairs for Fourier sampling.
-Our proof shows that, once the adversary commits to one of these two choices, the other option is irrevocably lost.
-Our result can thus be understood as a refinement of an observation of Aaronson: quantumly learning a property sometimes requires \emph{uncomputing} some information~\cite{Aaronson2003}.
-Note that, while Aaronson could rely on standard (asymptotic) query complexity techniques, our problem is quite fragile: \BZ security describes a task which should be hard with $q$ queries, but is completely trivial given $q+1$ queries.
-Our proof is inspired by a new quantum random oracle technique of Zhandry~\cite{Zhandry2018}.

-\subsubsection{A new definition: Blind-unforgeability.}
+\subsection{A new definition: Blind-unforgeability}

-We then develop a new definition of unpredictability.
-Given the context of quantum-secure MACs and digital signatures, we call our notion ``blind-unforgeability'' (or \BU).
-In this approach, we examine the behavior of adversaries in the following experiment.
+To address the abovementioned issues, and in light of the concrete ``counterexample'' presented below as \expref{Construction}{con:real-BZ-killer-summary}, we develop a new definition of many-time unforgeability we call ``blind-unforgeability'' (or \BU).
+In this approach we examine the behavior of adversaries in the following experiment.
 The adversary is granted quantum oracle access to the MAC, ``blinded'' at a random region $B$.
 Specifically, we set $B$ to be a random $\epsilon$-fraction of the message space, and declare that the oracle function will output $\bot$ on all of $B$.